ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Made token management URL required on token rotation.
     - Added considerations on token rotation and self-contained tokens.
     - Added security considerations for SSRF.
+    - Moved normative requirements about end user presence to security considerations.

 - -08
     - Update definition for "Client" to account for the case of no end user.